-- Member of the Governance and Remuneration Committee - Chair of the QBANK Property Assistance Service Oversight Committee until February 2023
+- Member of the Governance and Remuneration Committee - Chair of the Governance and Remuneration Committee from November 2023

 ANDY HENDERSON, APM

 BA, GAICD

 Mr Henderson was formerly an Assistant Commissioner of the Queensland Police Service.
 He was also formerly a Director of Mooloolaba Marina Limited and the Chair of Crime Stoppers (QLD).
 Special responsibilities: